 This is perhaps the easiest section of your chapter or manuscript to write.
 However, there are still many mistakes that are made.
 Let’s start with the approach that you should take, and then go through some of the common mistakes.

-Yes, the easiest way to write the results is simply to have the questions or hypotheses that you posed at the end of the introduction and have them as subheadings for your results section (Figure 39.1).
-Once you have these subheadings, you simply assemble all of the results with respect to that hypothesis.
-You should already have all the tests that you used in the methods section.
+The easiest way to write the results is simply to have the questions or hypotheses that you posed at the end of the introduction and use them as subheadings for your results section (Figure 40.1).
+Once you have these subheadings, you simply assemble all of the results that address that hypothesis.
+You should already have all the tests that you used in the Material and Methods section.
+No additional tests should be listed in the results if they were not already described in the Material and Methods section.

 Most journals will allow you to have as many tables or graphs as you need to give your results.
 There are a few important things to consider.
 First, that data shouldn’t be repeated.
 So don’t have a table of results where the same results are also in a graph (or even two graphs that show the same data).
 Also, don’t repeat data from a figure or table in your text.
 You need to decide how best to present your data.
 If you can’t decide then discuss it with your advisor by presenting them with the alternatives.
 Good results should convey your findings clearly, and consulting with others should quickly help you decide which approach is effective.